microsoft/planetary-computer-hub/README.md

 The `terraform` directory contains all the deployment code for the Hub.
 It manages the Azure resources and Helm release.

-The terraform code is split into deployment-specific directories (`prod`, `staging`) and a `common` directory that contains the shared configuration between the two deployments.
-To the extent possible, resources should be defined in `common`. `staging` and `prod` should only contain configuration (e.g. the URL for the hub, or the size of the core VM).
+The terraform code is split into deployment-specific directories (`prod`, `staging`) and a `resources` directory that contains the shared configuration between the two deployments.
+To the extent possible, resources should be defined in `resources`. `staging` and `prod` should only contain configuration (e.g. the URL for the hub, or the size of the core VM).

+Additionally, there's a `shared` directory, which contains the definition for resources that are shared between the two.
+Currently, this includes a Storage Account and file share for mounting data volumes onto notebook pods.
+Resources in the `shared` directory are deployed manually.

 ### acr.tf